gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The existing mechanism for automatic agent updates does not provide a hands-off experience for all Teleport users.

-1. The use of system package management leads to interactions with `apt upgrade`, `yum upgrade`, etc. that can result in unintentional upgrades or confusing command output.
+1. The use of system package management leads to interactions with `apt upgrade`, `yum upgrade`, etc. that can result in unintentional upgrades.
 2. The use of system package management requires complex logic for each target distribution.
 3. The installation mechanism requires 4-5 commands, includes manually installing multiple packages, and varies depending on your version and edition of Teleport.
 4. The use of bash to implement the updater makes changes difficult and prone to error.